jchio001/Savory-Backend/ENDPOINT_DOC.md

 Returns:
 ```
 {
-    "account": {
+    "user": {
-        "id": <Integer> The id of the account
+        "id": <Integer> The id of the user
-        "first_name": <String> The first name of the account's owner
+        "first_name": <String> The first name of the user's owner
-        "last_name": <String> The last name of the account's owner'
+        "last_name": <String> The last name of the user's owner'
-        "profile_image": <String> The account's profile picture,
+        "profile_image": <String> The user's profile picture,
         "creation_date": <Long>.
-The account's creation date in epoch time
+The user's creation date in epoch time
     },
     "photos": [
         {
             "id": <Integer> The id of the photo
-            "account_id": <Integer> The id of the account that posted it
+            "user_id": <Integer> The id of the user that posted it
             "photo_url": <String> The url of the photo
             "yelp_id": <String>.
 The Yelp id of the restaurant this photo maps to
             "restaurant_name": <String>.
 The name of the restaurant this photo maps to